Fragility-aware Classification for Understanding Risk and Improving Generalization: Fragility Index: A New Performance Metric

 The \textit{Positive homogeneity} and \textit{Subadditivity} properties show the consequence under linear transformation, which coincides with the properties of coherent risk measure.
 The properties of \textit{Prorobustness} and \textit{Antifragility} characterize when the extreme values of FI can be achieved.
 The \textit{$\tau$-FI tradeoff} property indicates that FI is a non-increasing function of $\tau$, which is crucial for understanding how to select an appropriate $\tau$.
-Finally, the \textit{Monotonicity} property states that if one random ranking error dominates another state-wise (i.e., it is always smaller in all scenarios), then the corresponding FI values will also reflect this dominance.
+Finally, the \textit{Monotonicity} property states that if one random ranking error dominates another, then the corresponding FI values will also reflect this dominance. }

-We conclude this section by discussing the choice of the target value $\tau$, a hyperparameter that needs to be pre-specified when calculating FI.
-One natural choice is $\tau = 0 $, where the positive part of $\varepsilon(h)$ (indicating misjudgment) is offset by the negative part (indicating correct predictions).
-Alternatively, $\tau$ can be determined based on the empirical performance.
-For instance, given a score function $h$, we can set $\tau = \lambda \mathbb{E}_{\hat{\mathbb{P}}}[\varepsilon(h)]$, where $\lambda$ acts as a tolerance level on the empirical expectation.
-For the remainder of the paper, we focus on $\tau=0$ in both theoretical derivations and numerical experiments, which choice also facilitates a direct comparison of AUC.
-For convenience, we denote $\mathrm{FI}(h) = \mathrm{FI}(h; 0)$.